-Appendix 2
+Appendix B

-Noteworthy variations in Table 1 present the following patterns in the various consensus models:
+Noteworthy variations in Table 1 present the following patterns in the various consensus models.

-Whole group consensus model: The 31 participants from South Africa (Mean = 0.61, SD = 0.12) compared to the 126 participants from New Zealand (Mean = 0.51, SD = 0.18) demonstrated significantly higher average competence score, t(155) = 2.8, p = 0.0056.
+For the whole-group consensus model, the 31 participants from South Africa (mean = 0.61, SD = 0.12) compared to the 126 participants from New Zealand (mean = 0.51, SD = 0.18) demonstrated significantly higher average competence score; t(155) = 2.8, p = 0.0056.
 There was no significant effect for sectoral affiliation.
-Out of 157 respondents, one had a negative competence score close to zero (-0.063).
+Out of 157 respondents, 1 had a negative competence score close to zero (-0.063).
 While these results suggest an overall shared knowledge domain regarding user needs, the significant variation in mean competence scores between the two countries means there are some issue areas that split perspectives between country-specific user contexts.

-South African consensus model: There were no negative competence scores, and both commercial and recreational user subgroups attained similar mean scores (\sim 0.6.)
-This subgroup's consensus model shows high levels of agreement among respondents; and the agreement bridges across commercial and recreational users.
+For the South African consensus model, there were no negative competence scores, and both commercial and recreational user subgroups attained similar mean scores ( $\sim 0.6$ ).
+This subgroup's consensus model shows high levels of agreement among respondents, and the agreement bridges across commercial and recreational users.

-New Zealand consensus model: -three respondents had negative competence scores.
-Two of these were close to zero (-0.053 and -0.003) and the third ~0.1.
+For the New Zealand consensus model, three respondents had negative competence scores.
+Two of these were close to zero (-0.053 and -0.003) and the third was $\sim 0.1$ .
 The overall mean consensus score was moderate at 0.5, and the difference between commercial versus recreational user average scores was not statistically significant.
 However, the commercial group's 0.4 average indicates low levels of agreement in this subgroup with a potential consensus model.
-It is difficult to definitively infer the existence of a clearly defined cultural pattern in this case: some of the assumptions of a cultural model are met (eigenvalueeigen value ratio > 3.0) but three negative competence scores (-even if two are very close to zero)- speak to a contested consensus domain, though large parts of the mental models may overlap between subgroups.
+It is difficult to definitively infer the existence of a clearly defined cultural pattern in this case: some of the assumptions of a cultural model are met (eigenvalue ratio >3.0), but three negative competence scores (even if two are very close to zero) speak to a contested consensus domain, though large parts of the mental models may overlap between subgroups.